 Should Pregnant Women Get the COVID-19 Vaccine?

 The COVID-19 vaccine has been approved for a couple of months now, but many remain uncertain on whether getting it is the right choice.
-While many organizations, such as The American College of Obstetricians and Gynecologists recommend allowing pregnant women to have the option to get vaccinated, the choice will be different for everyone based on their individual circumstances and ultimately is up to you.
+While many organizations, such as The American College of Obstetricians and Gynecologists and Centers for Disease Control and Prevention recommend allowing pregnant women to have the option to get vaccinated, the choice will be different for everyone based on their individual circumstances and ultimately is up to you.
 Here, Daniel Roshan, M.D., F.A.C.O.G, F.A.C.S and Director, ROSH Maternal-Fetal Medicine, helps answer some frequently asked questions.
 Remember, as you do your research to inform your decision, always check in with your doctor.

 While pregnant or lactating women were not studied in clinical trials for the COVID-19 vaccine, it is strongly recommended for them to be offered the vaccine.
 This is especially true for those who are frontline workers or at higher risk for another reason, such as chronic medical problems, especially respiratory-related.
+The ACOG and CDC both recomment pregnant women have access to the COVID-19 and maintain initial data does not show any safety concerns for vaccinated pregnant people or their babies.
 You should, of course, discuss with your OB.

 For ethical reasons, pregnant and lactating women are almost never participants in trials for vaccines or medications—this is not unique to the COVID19 vaccine.
 Once drugs or vaccines are approved by the Federal Drug Administration (FDA), governing bodies for obstetrical and maternal-fetal medicine societies conduct their own research and extrapolate what is known about the vaccine or drug and the possible impact on pregnancy and/or breastfeeding.
 Recommendations then come from these governing bodies for or against vaccines or medications while pregnant or while breastfeeding.
 As for the COVID19 vaccine, all medical societies, including The American College of Obstetricians and Gynecologists or ACOG, and Society for Maternal-Fetal Medicine or SMFM, have released recommendations in favor of vaccinating pregnant and lactating women.